Pheochromocytoma in Cats (Felis) | Vetlexicon

 Introduction

-• Very rare tumors (only 3 reported cases).
+• Very rare tumors.

 • Signs: often vague - intermittent tachycardia, hypertension.
+May be an incidental finding during post-mortem examination or imaging.

 Presenting signs

-• Intermittent vomiting.
+• Intermittent collapse.

-• Depression.
+• Weakness.

 Acute presentation